Fan convention

-A fan convention (also known as a con or fan meeting) is an event in which fans of a particular topic gather to participate and hold programs and other events, and to meet experts, famous personalities, and each other.
-Some also incorporate commercial activity.
-The term dates back to at least 1942.
+A fan convention (abbreviated con) is an event in which fans of a particular topic gather to participate in discussions and activities related to their shared interests.
+Fan conventions are typically organized around specific fandoms, genres, or media franchises, with distinct conventions dedicated to them.
+The concept of a fan convention has existed since at least 1942 and has evolved into an important part of modern popular culture.

+Conventions can be grassroots events organized by volunteer fan communities on a nonprofit basis, commercial enterprises that generate profit through ticket sales and celebrity appearances, or both.
+Science fiction conventions, which emerged in the late 1930s, established the template that spawned numerous specialized convention types, including those dedicated to anime and manga, tabletop and video gaming, comics, and various subcultures like the furry fandom and the My Little Pony fandom (also known as the brony fandom).

+The phenomenon experienced modest growth through the mid-20th century before expanding rapidly during the 1970s, when many of today's major events were established.

 Overview

+The term fan convention dates back to at least 1942.
 Fan conventions are traditionally organized by fans on a not-for-profit basis, though some events catering to fans are run by commercial interests for profit.
-Many conventions have award presentations relating to their genre (such as the Hugo Awards which have been presented at The World Science Fiction Convention (WorldCon) since 1953).
+Many conventions have award presentations relating to their genre (such as the Hugo Awards which have been presented at Worldcon since 1953).

 At commercial events, performers often give out autographs to the fans, sometimes in exchange for a flat appearance fee, and sometimes may perform songs that have no relevance to the shows or otherwise entertain the fans.
 Commercial conventions are usually quite expensive and are hosted in hotels.
 There is often tight security for the celebrities to protect against potentially fanatic fans.
-Such features are not common at traditional science-fiction conventions, which are more oriented toward science fiction as a mode of literature, rather than toward visual media, and do not include any paid appearances by famous personalities, and maintain a less caste-like differentiation between professional and fan.

-Anime conventions, gaming conventions, filk-music conventions, and furry conventions may all be considered derivatives of science-fiction conventions, which began in the late 1930s.
+Such features are not common at traditional science-fiction conventions, which began in the late 1930s and are more oriented toward science fiction as a mode of literature, rather than toward visual media, and do not include any paid appearances by famous personalities, and maintain a less caste-like differentiation between professional and fan.
+Anime conventions, gaming conventions, filk-music conventions, and furry conventions may all be considered derivatives of science-fiction conventions.